auth0/auth0.net/README.md

 To run the integration tests, create a file `client-secrets.json` in the `tests\Auth0.ManagementApi.IntegrationTests` directory.

+Be aware that Auth0 [enforces rate limits](https://auth0.com/docs/policies/rate-limits), if you are running integration tests against a free-tier Auth0 account you may get `Global limit has been reached` errors.

 The content should take the following format.
-Note that the first variable does not include `https://`

 ```
 {